Minnesota State Fair Vegan Food Guide

 Baba's — hummus, falafel, pita bread, confirm vegan options with staff

-Ballpark Cafe — Onion rings, garlic fries (please confirm as these are not marked on their state fair page)
+Ballpark Cafe — Garlic fries (please confirm as these are not marked on their state fair page)

 Corn Roast — hold the butter